MeTOO98/MeToo98/README.md

 - 🌱 I’m currently learning **Data warehouse and airflow**

-- 👯 I’m looking to collaborate on **Database Projects and ETl process**
+- 👯 I’m looking to collaborate on **Database Projects and ETL process Projects**

 - 👨‍💻 All of my projects are available at [https://github.com/MeTOO98](https://github.com/MeTOO98)